-There are no specific legal issues arising from the Report, which provides an update on the actions taken to deliver the Council's Strategic Recovery Aims and progress since the January report.
+There are no specific legal issues arising from the Report, which provides an update on the actions taken to deliver the Council's Strategic Recovery Aims and progress since the previous report.
 Any legal issues will be picked up at the appropriate time as part of the operational delivery of the individual actions, within service areas.
-Since the last report, there has been a sustained reduction in the number of cases being referred to the TTP team for contact tracing and the positivity levels, in the light of the continuing lock-down restrictions.
-Therefore, with the recruitment of additional contact tracers and advisers, the TTP team are now coping well with the tracing work and are able to undertake more detailed backward tracing to try to identify specific issues in relation to identified clusters.
-They are also able to offer mutual aid and assistance to other area teams.
-There has also been increased activity in terms of the roll-out of testing and vaccination centres.
-The Covid enforcement work continues, with greater emphasis on the sale of non-essential goods and the service of premises improvement notices where social distancing rules and guidance have been breached.
-Licence reviews have also been commenced where there have been significant breaches of the restriction in licensed premises.
+Since the last report, the numbers of cases being referred to TTP for contact tracing and the positivity rates have continued to reduce significantly, with the impact of the lock-down restrictions and the roll-out of increased testing and the vaccination programme.
+Additional TTP staff are being recruited utilising the WG grant funding, which means that redeployed staff can be released to their substantive posts and other services can be re-commenced.
+Therefore, we are beginning to move to the first stages of recovery, albeit with a degree of caution.